asseco-pst/watch-your-language/async.md

 // Oops! `data` generally won't have the Ajax results
 ```

-It is probable that you know that an usual Ajas request won't complete synchronously, which means `data`  won't have the Ajax result.
+It is probable that you know that an usual Ajax request won't complete synchronously, which means `data`  won't have the Ajax result.
 If ajax(..) could block until the response came back, then the `data = ..` assignment would work fine.

 But that isn't how it rolls!
 We make an asynchronous Ajax request *now*, and we won't get the results back until *later*.